web3privacy/hackathon-2025-berlin/hacker-manual.md

 Focus Areas:
-- Privacy-first aid & payments // Tools for funding, verified recipients, merchants, and nonprofits—without exposing personal data or requiring government IDs.
+- Privacy-first aid & payments: Tools for funding, verified recipients, merchants, and nonprofits—without exposing personal data or requiring government IDs.
-- Identity for the underserved // Privacy-preserving identity and civic tools for off-grid, stateless, or emerging communities.
+- Identity for the underserved: Privacy-preserving identity and civic tools for off-grid, stateless, or emerging communities.
-- Privacy-preserving tools for public goods funding and governance // Privacy-focused platforms for grants, voting, and coordination—supporting collective action while protecting individual rights.
+- Privacy-preserving tools for public goods funding and governance: Privacy-focused platforms for grants, voting, and coordination—supporting collective action while protecting individual rights.

 ### 6) **Design (UI/UX)**
 We frequently hear that privacy enhancing apps and platforms have "bad UI/UX" and that they are not welcoming to new users in a friendly way.